adrianahorelu/s2n/docs/USAGE-GUIDE.md

 ```
 For a given s2n_connection, **s2n_connection_get_client_hello** returns a handle
 to the s2n_client_hello structure holding the client hello message sent by the client during the handshake.
-NULL is returned if the connection has not yet received and processed the client hello.
+NULL is returned if the connection has not yet received and parsed the client hello.
+Earliest point during the handshake when this structure is available for use is in the client_hello_callback (see **s2n_config_set_client_hello_cb**).

 ### s2n\_client\_hello\_get\_raw\_bytes